jaehochang92/jaehochang92.github.io/_pages/gcm/uiowa.md

 * ultimate professional goal: scholar developing statistical methodologies
 * In the future:
-  > postdoc training in the <span style="color:yellow">public health sector like other UI graduates
+  > postdoc training in the <span style="color:yellow">public health sector

   > engage with other scientists in <span style="color:yellow">interdisciplinary studies
 * work as a faculty and develop methodologies for <span style="color:yellow">the most complex human diseases like cancer and alzheimer's
 * aspirational!
-  > education is an opportunity...
+  > I 1 2 study in ... which possesses
-  > *  and research experiences
+  > * abundant research opportunities 4 students
   > * extraordinary academic background

 ## Why us?